rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 - Airflow **Web Server**: A web interface to query the database status, and monitor and execute DAGs.
 - Airflow **Scheduler**: This sends tasks to the queues and updates information in the database.
 - **Message broker**: Inserts the task's commands to be run into the queue.
-- Airflow **Celery workers**: retrieve the commands from the queue, execute them and update the database.
+- Airflow **Celery workers**: Retrieves commands from the queue, executes them, and updates the database.

 ![Airflow Architecture with Celery Executor](https://miro.medium.com/max/2000/1*avBjYUY6ZtfEyTkk7FI8JQ.png)